-The glass house portrayed as Bruce Wayne's home is almost an exact copy (though slightly longer and painted black) of Mies van der Rohe's Farnsworth House in Plano, Illinois.
-The movie house was built in Orion Township, Michigan about 40 miles north of Detroit.
-At one point it was on Google Maps where one could take a 360 degree tour of it as well as the Batcave.
-The movie house is outfitted with Mid-Century Modern furniture very similar to what is on display in the Farnsworth House.
+The glass house portrayed as Bruce Wayne's house is almost an exact copy (though slightly longer and painted black) of Mies van der Rohe's Farnsworth House in Plano, Illinois.
+The movie house was built in Orion Township, Michigan, about forty miles north of Detroit.
+At one point, it was on Google Maps, where one could take a 360 degree tour of it, as well as the Batcave.
+The movie house is outfitted with Mid-Century Modern furniture, very similar to what is on display in the Farnsworth House.

 Bill Finger (developer) co-created Batman, originally named "the Bat-Man" who first appeared in Detective Comics #27 (May 1939).
 However, Bob Kane didn't publicly acknowledge Finger's contributions until years after Finger's death.
 As such, this film is the first theatrical feature film to officially credit Finger as co-creator of Batman.

 In the Daily Planet office, a cubicle belonging to "Jay Oliva, Sports Writer" can be seen.
-A black & yellow GCU (Gotham City University) football jersey is seen.
-Jay Oliva is a Filipino-American storyboard artist, film producer, and animated film director working for Warner Brothers Animation who has worked on many Batman, Superman, and Justice League animated films, and also worked as a storyboard artist on this film.
-Black & yellow are colors traditionally associated with Batman, who is from Gotham CIty.
+A black and yellow GCU (Gotham City University) football jersey is seen.
+Jay Oliva is a Filipino-American storyboard artist, film producer, and animated film director working for Warner Brothers Animation, who has worked on many Batman, Superman, and Justice League animated films, and also worked as a storyboard artist on this film.
+Black and yellow are colors traditionally associated with Batman, who is from Gotham CIty.

 Holly Hunter plays a Senator investigating Superman for his destructive actions and powers.
-In The Incredibles (2004), she voices Elastigirl/Mrs. Incredible, who is in hiding due to society's suspicion and fear of superheroes' destructive powers.
+In The Incredibles (2004), she voices Mrs. Incredible a.k.a.
+Elastigirl, who is in hiding, due to society's suspicion, and fear of superheroes' destructive powers.

 The line "This is flesh and blood" is taken from Excalibur (1981), the "Coming Soon" film at the theater Bruce Wayne was at with his parents the night they are killed.
 A similar line is said in Batman Begins (2005).

 There was massive fan speculation that Dan Amboyer would be portraying Hal Jordan in the build up to the film.
-Amboyer's own Website put this to rest when it was revealed he would be playing 'Lt.
-Christie'.
+Amboyer's own website put this to rest, when it was revealed he would be playing Lieutenant Christie.

-Richard Armitage, Orlando Bloom and Luke Evans were considered for the role of Bruce Wayne/Batman.
-All three men were given roles in The Hobbit film trilogy directed by Peter Jackson.
-Armitage as Thorin Oakenshield, Evans as Bard the Bowman and Bloom reprising his role as Legolas from The Lord of the Rings trilogy also directed by Jackson.
+Richard Armitage, Orlando Bloom, and Luke Evans were considered for the role of Bruce Wayne a.k.a.
+Batman.
+All three men were given roles in The Hobbit trilogy directed by Peter Jackson.
+Armitage as Thorin Oakenshield, Evans as Bard the Bowman, and Bloom reprising his role as Legolas from The Lord of the Rings trilogy, also directed by Jackson.

 Ben Affleck starred as Daredevil, a Marvel character, before starring as Batman, a DC character.
 Also in 2016, Ryan Reynolds starred as Deadpool, a Marvel character, after previously starring as Green Lantern, a DC character.

-This will be the second time both Michael Cassidy and Scoot McNairy will be in a movie that has Ben Affleck as a lead actor, and the third time that this pairing has been the case for Affleck and McNairy.
-The first time was for Argo (2012) where Cassidy was an analyst and McNairy was Joe Stafford, one of the six hostages.
+This was the second time Michael Cassidy and Scoot McNairy will be in a movie that has Ben Affleck as a lead actor, and the third time that this pairing has been the case for Affleck and McNairy.
+The first time was for Argo (2012), where Cassidy was an analyst and McNairy was Joe Stafford, one of the six hostages.
 The second was in Gone Girl (2014), where Affleck's character, Nick Dunne, has a meeting with McNairy's character.

-Both actors portraying Bruce Wayne's parents are known for previous live-action comic book adaptions.
-Jeffrey Dean Morgan played Edward Blake/The Comedian in Watchmen (2009) while both Morgan and Lauren Cohan are cast members of The Walking Dead (2010) with Cohan playing Maggie Green and Morgan playing the villainous Negan.
+The actor and actress portraying Bruce Wayne's parents, are known for previous live-action comic book adaptions.
+Jeffrey Dean Morgan played Edward Blake a.k.a.
+The Comedian in Watchmen (2009), while Morgan and Lauren Cohan are cast members of The Walking Dead (2010), with Cohan playing Maggie Green, and Morgan playing the villainous Negan.

 The trivia items below may give away important plot points.

-The Flash appearing from the future to deliver an ominous message to Bruce Wayne in Batman v Superman is a nod to Marv Wolfman's "Crisis On Infinite Earths" which featured The Flash doing the exact same thing, including disappearing before he could make it clear what exactly he was warning Batman about.
+The Flash appearing from the future, to deliver an ominous message to Bruce Wayne, is a nod to Marv Wolfman's "Crisis On Infinite Earths" which featured The Flash doing the exact same thing, including disappearing before he could make it clear what exactly he was warning Batman about.

 During the dream sequence while Bruce waits for the files to decrypt, a giant Omega symbol on the sand and some Parademons helping Superman's soldiers can be seen.
 Parademons and the Omega symbol are linked to Darkseid, ruler of planet Apokalips, and an archenemy of the Justice League.